dmaida/document-classifier/README.md

 ### Things to Note:

-1) If the user needs to run an individual strategy, perceptron.py and bayes.py take the same arguements as the main.py listed above. grep.py MUST take the final directory (e.g. python3 grep.py ./data/TEST/)
+1) If the user needs to run an individual strategy, perceptron.py and bayes.py take the same arguements as the main.py listed above. grep.py MUST take the final test directory (e.g. python3 grep.py ./data/TEST/)

-2) With our auto corrected improvement, the program runs through the original four directories and makes a new directory with an auto corrected files in them.
-At which point this can be the new directory for the training and testing.
-Due to the inefficiency of this method (3+ hr. runtime) we have excluded that from the default improvements to run.
-If the user does want to run the all improved features on the auto-corrected data, give an extra arguement "True" to the bash command. (e.g. bash$ python3 main.py ./data/ True)
+2) With our auto corrected improvement.
+Due to the inefficiency of this method (3+ hr. runtime) we have excluded that from the default improvements to run in main.py.
+We have included a directory with the initial data autocorrect and you may simply give that as an arguement.
+It was too much effort for too little reward to automate it.

 ### Archive:
 data/.............................Data files to run training and Tests on